RaulCaroMoreno/web-test-framework/README.md

 3. Url of the site you want to test.
 For example: https://www.saucedemo.com/

 # How to run it
-You can execute junit5 suites (for example: java/suites/TestSuite.java) with the following maven command "test -DtestSuite=Suite".
+You can execute junit5 suites (for example: java/suites/TestSuite.java) with the following maven command "mvn test -DtestSuite=TestSuite".
 All test are executed in parallel.

 # Reports
 After parallel execution of tests, report is generated in reports folder: